sg6724/GenAI-Course-2025/Sessions/LangChain/02_LangChain_Components.md

 This process forms the basis of a retrieval‑augmented generation (RAG) system.
 You can combine these retrieved chunks with a prompt and pass them to an LLM to generate a context‑aware answer.

-*For more details and examples on building indexes and using vector stores, check out Pinecone’s guide on LangChain Prompt Templates and retrieval workflows citeturn1search2.*
+*For more details and examples on building indexes and using vector stores, check out Pinecone’s guide on LangChain Prompt Templates and retrieval workflows*

----

 ## 3. Other Vector Stores and Index Options